Module: Advanced content

 ...

 Last but not least, implement a new public method that retrieves pages from a given path which link to the specified content items.
-As far as parameters go, in addition to page content type name, path and depth, it needs the IEnumerable of content item IDs and the code name of the reference field.
+This method needs two new parameters beyond the existing path and depth: the code name of the reference field and the IEnumerable of content item IDs.

-Call our new private RetrieveWebPageChildrenByPath method and pass in custom content type query parameters - an anonymous function calling the Linking extension method.
+Call our new private RetrieveWebPageChildrenByPath method and pass in custom query configuration - an anonymous function calling the Linking extension method.

 C#